kriakria/PersonalPage/pages/posts/articles/Chronicle-of-a-carrer-change.md

 ---

 # Chronicle of a career change
-*Moving from a high paying job, into a junior position in tech.*
+## Moving from a high paying job, into a junior position in tech.
-(Start here with a description of what has happened until the paint of the job offer from Connected cars.)

-# Part 1: The mindset of a career shift
-## The genesis of the change
+## Part 1: The mindset of a career shift - The genesis of the change
 Change is hard.
 Changing your career can be one of the hardest decisions you my face during your life.
 That was the challenge I was dealing with.

 For many years I have had this lingering feeling that I would like to become a software developer.
 This was something I was always doing on the side but never committed in any way.